James Chen co-founded Bring Me a Book Hong Kong with his wife Su in 2006 to promote childhood literacy and bring the joy of reading to the city.

 Su’s quest to find a suitable non-profit organization to promote family literacy in Hong Kong ended when she came across Bring Me A Book™ Foundation in California In 2006, Su founded Bring Me A Book™ in Hong Kong.
 Su is a mother of three children, who passionately believes in early childhood literacy and who is having a lot of fun putting it into practice.

 Born and raised in Hong Kong, Alison received her BBA from the University of Hong Kong and received her MBA from the Harvard Business School.
-She is a Director of Gerson Lehrman Group in Asia.
-Alison has over 10 year experience in internal consulting and investment banking, with diverse international and cross-functional experience with GE Capital, JPMorgan Chase and various start-ups.
+She has over 20 years of experience in consulting, corporate finance and investment experience with GE Capital, JPMorgan Chase, GLG and various start-ups.
 Her biggest enjoyment comes from reading bedtime stories with her 2 daughters, Alexis and Amelia.

-In 2009, Jen founded the Otto Wong Brain Tumour Centre at CUHK after the sudden passing of her husband from a ruptured brain tumour.
+Jennifer is the Director of Philanthropic Engagement at Hong Kong Family Office, Legacy Advisors, and is the Asia Lead for the global Clearly advocacy campaign which aims to bring vision to everyone, everywhere.
+She represents the Chen Yet-Sen Family Foundation as a founding funder of Collective Impact Hong Kong.
+In 2009, Jennifer founded the Otto Wong Brain Tumour Centre at CUHK after the sudden passing of her husband from a ruptured brain tumour.
 The Centre focuses on research, patient care, surgical developments and treatments.

-Jen’s major achievement is being a mother of three active boys.
+Jennifer is also a dedicated mother of three active boys.
 Encouraging them to learn, inquire and read has been the most rewarding journey.
 They keep her grounded, focused and very busy!

 Michelle Bang, Board Member